agency-quill/agency/documentation/adcore-web-mod.md

 `/content/iw/adv/2018/07/011/W18_07_011_STOCKUPICT.jpg`

 #### u\_ad\_link\_href
-This field handles what happens when you click the web ad/banner.
+This field handles what happens when you click the web ad.
 It takes four different types of input.
 You can leave it blank which will not render and anchor element at all.
 You can add a URL for a traditional link, an anchor for an on-page anchor link, and a comma-separated array for either a QView popup or to add a SKU directly to the cart.

 ##### Format
 `url | #anchor | sku, effort, item, (qview | addtocart)`